-Compulsory attendance law requires children between the ages of seven and 18 years to attend school.
-In compliance with state law, students are considered truant after three (3) consecutive unexcused absences or five (5) unexcused absences in one semester, or seven (7) unexcused absences in one school year.
-Truancy reports will be filed with the County Attorney.
+In compliance with state law, students are considered truant after three (3) consecutive unexcused absences, five (5) unexcused absences in one semester or seven (7) unexcused absences in one school year.
+If this situation occurs, the parent will receive information from the school office explaining truancies.
+This information will also be given to the proper authorities.